collective-soundworks/soundworks/README.md

 #### Control

-The `Control` module is used to control an application through a dedicated client that we usually call `conductor`.
+The `Control` module is used to control an application through a dedicated client (that we usually call `conductor`).
 The module allows for declaring `parameters`, `infos`, and `commands`, through which the `conductor` can control and monitor the state of the application:
-- `parameters` are values that are changed by a client, send to the server, and propagated to the other connected clients (*e.g.* the tempo of a musical application)
+- `parameters` are values that are changed by a client, sent to the server, and propagated to the other connected clients (*e.g.* the tempo of a musical application);
-- `infos` are values that are changed by the server and propagated to the connected clients, to inform about the current state of the application (*e.g.* the number of connected `player` clients)
+- `infos` are values that are changed by the server and propagated to the connected clients, to inform about the current state of the application (*e.g.* the number of connected `player` clients);
-- `commands` are messages (without arguments) that are send from the client to the server (*e.g.* `start`, `stop` or `clear` – whatever they would mean for a given application)
+- `commands` are messages (without arguments) that are send from the client to the server (*e.g.* `start`, `stop` or `clear` — whatever they would mean for a given application) which does the necessary upon reception.

-A `ClientControl` module, optionally, can automatically construct a simple interface from the list of declared controls that permits to change `parameters`, display `infos`, and to send `commands` to the server:
+Optionally, the `ClientControl` module can automatically construct a simple interface from the list of declared controls that allows to change `parameters`, display `infos`, and send `commands` to the server.

 The controls of different types are declared on the server side and propagated to the client side when a client is set up.

 ##### ClientControl

-The `ClientControl` module extends the `ClientModule` base class and takes care of the `parameters`, `info` values, and `commands` on the client side.
-If the module is instantiated with the option `gui` set to `true`, it constructs the graphical control interface, otherwise it simply receives the values that are propagated through or emitted by the server (usually by the `performance` module).
-The `ClientModule` calls `done` immediately after having set up the controls and, optionally, the graphical user interface.
+The `ClientControl` module extends the `ClientModule` base class and takes care of the `parameters`, `infos`, and `commands` on the client side.
+If the module is instantiated with the `gui` option set to `true`, it constructs the graphical control interface.
+Otherwise it simply receives the values that are emitted by the server (usually by through the `performance` module).
+The `ClientModule` calls its `done` method immediately after having set up the controls and, optionally, the graphical user interface.

 ###### Methods

 - `constructor(options:Object = {})`
   The `constructor` accepts the following `options`:
-  - `name:String = 'control'`, the name of the module
+  - `name:String = 'control'`, `name` of the module;
-  - `color:String = 'black'`, the `viewColor` of the module
+  - `color:String = 'black'`, `viewColor` of the module;
-  - `gui:Boolean = false`
-    When set to `true` , the `gui` property makes the `ClientControl` to create a view with a graphical control interface that is automatically built from a list of controls sent by the client.
+  - `gui:Boolean = false`, indicates whether the `ClientControl` creates a view with the graphical control interface (automatically built from a list of controls sent by the server).

 ###### Attributes

 - `parameters:Object = {}`
    The `parameters` object contains the global parameters of the scenario.
-To each key of the object is associated a parameter object.
-You can access the value of the parameter `'myparam'` as `parameters.myparam.value`.
+Each key of the object is associated with a parameter object.
+You can access the value of the parameter `'myparam'` with `this.parameters.myparam.value`.
 - `infos:Object = {}`
    The `infos` attribute contains info values that inform the client about the state of scenario on the server side.
-You can access the value of the info `'myinfo'` as `this.infos.myinfo.value`.
+You can access the value of the info `'myinfo'` with `this.infos.myinfo.value`.
 - `commands:Object = {}`
    The `commands` attribute contains the declared commands.